ChiyuCC/sequence-breaking-ff6/README.md

 -   Enter Vector with Terra/Locke/Strago/Relm
 -   You'll find it in its burning state
+-   Whatever you do, do _not_ talk to Sabin who is hanging around here
+    -   If you did, that would, interestingly enough, remove him from Edgar's party menu
+    -   Although he'd still appear in battle alongside Edgar and Cyan
 -   Head to the top right, where the entrance to the Magitek Factory should be
 -   Stand as close to the northern exit as possible